Incremental backups are the same size or larger than the full backups, even if an incremental backup ran an hour after the full completed.

 atime changed on their files, so turning this option off could have mildly unpleasant consequences if such a program is being used.

 Second is to select Only Check Modification Times in addition to having Preserve Access Times selected.
 This will ignore changes to the

 ctime, and only back up the file if the

 mtime is newer than the last backup.
 Changing the properties of a file without modifying its contents will only update the

 ctime of that file.
 So with this option, changing the owner, group, or permissions of a file (or other file attributes) will change the

-ctime, but that change won’t be noticed and backed up until the next full backup.
+ctime, but that change will not be noticed and backed up until the next full backup.

-Unless it causes a problem for some software you’re using, the first option is recommended.
+Unless it causes a problem for some software you are using, the first option is recommended.